entando/entando-docs/vuepress/docs/next/tutorials/ecr/github-actions-workflow.md

 2. Select `GitHub Actions`
 3. Click ENTER to choose no `tasks/integrations` and generate the default workflow
 4. The initial workflow file is available at `.github/workflows/github-ci.yml`
-5. Commit the workflow file and push it to github.
+5. Commit the workflow file and push it to GitHub.
 ```bash
 git add .github
 git commit -m "Add the backend CI job"